 Check Out Steph Curry's Awesome Shoes For Kings-Warriors Game

-The Golden State Warriors shared photos of Steph Curry's shoes before they take on the Sacramento Kings.
+The Golden State Warriors shared photos of Steph Curry's shoes before they beat the Sacramento Kings on Monday night.

-The Golden State Warriors are hosting the Sacramento Kings on Monday evening at Chase Center in San Francisco.
+The Golden State Warriors defeated the Sacramento Kings on Monday evening at Chase Center in San Francisco 113-98.

 Before the game, the Warriors tweeted out photos of Steph Curry's shoes, and the tweet can be seen in a post that is embedded below from the team's Twitter account.

-The Warriors come into the game with a 24-6 record in their first 30 games of the season, and are just a half-game back of the Phoenix Suns for the best record in the NBA and the top seed in the Western Conference.
+The Warriors now have a 26-5 record in their first 31 games of the season after the win, and that is good for the best record in the entire NBA and the first seed in the Western Conference.

-If they defeat the Kings on Monday they will claim sole possession of the best record in the NBA and the first seed in the west.
+As for the Kings, they are now 13-19 in their first 32 games, and the franchise has failed to make the postseason since 2006, which is the longest drought in the NBA.

-As for the Kings, they come into the game with a 13-18 record.
+Curry had a game-high 30 points in the win on Monday night.

 Related stories on NBA basketball